 Instead of raising your home above the water levels, another popular and effective technique is to protect your home or property from the water by constructing a robust and waterproof wall.
 This construction can be done to protect the whole towns and villages, as well as individual homes.

-Constructing perimeter walls with watertight entrances are one method.
+Constructing perimeter walls with watertight entrances is one method.
 You can also incorporate walls into the landscaping, to keep the water out of a whole building or allow the garden to flood while giving the house protection.

 Most of these methods are well established as some of them have been used for many years in the past by riverine or coastal communities.
 As the weather becomes more hostile, more houses will be at risk of flooding and these techniques will become more critical and beneficial.
+Building a new house is a really difficult process.
+To ease it a bit, you can check out TheHousePlanShop and get the house plan of your dreams.